Making elections more accessible with Convo and the AEC

 Commitment to neutrality

-During elections, neutrality is essential.
-Convo staff are trained to facilitate communication while remaining completely impartial.
-Their role is to ensure Deaf and hard of hearing voters can confidently participate in the process without pressure or influence.
-This commitment to neutrality fosters a fair, accessible, and supportive voting environment.
+Neutrality is essential during elections.
+Convo staff were trained to facilitate communication while remaining completely impartial.
+Their role was to ensure Deaf and hard of hearing voters could participate fully without pressure or influence.
+This commitment supported a fair, respectful, and accessible voting environment.

 A step towards inclusivity

-By offering Convo Access at voting centres, the AEC is reinforcing its commitment to inclusivity.
-This partnership ensures that every Australian, regardless of hearing ability, has equal access to the voting process.
-It also sets a strong precedent for future accessibility initiatives, helping to build a more inclusive democracy.
+By offering Convo Access at voting centres, the AEC reinforced its commitment to inclusive electoral participation.
+This partnership demonstrated how thoughtful accessibility initiatives can ensure every Australian, regardless of hearing ability, is supported to vote with confidence setting a strong precedent for future elections.